budasnorbi/rekordbox-reader/readme.md

 I also included a Node.js project, so you can check which controller events has been implemented so far.
 See the projects description in their respective folder.

+If you need more features, feel free to create a new issue about it.